Skip to main content

 • music

-The music in the game has received widespread acclaim for its emotional depth and memorable compositions, enhancing key moments throughout the story.
-Players appreciate the option to switch between the original soundtrack and an expanded version that includes tracks from sequels, although some note that the new music can occasionally overshadow dialogue.
-Overall, the soundtrack is considered a standout feature, contributing significantly to the game's atmosphere and storytelling.
+The music in the game is widely praised for its emotional depth and atmospheric quality, enhancing the storytelling experience significantly.
+Players appreciate the option to choose between the original soundtrack and an expanded version that includes tracks from sequels, although some note that the new music can occasionally overshadow dialogue.
+Overall, the soundtrack is considered a standout feature, contributing to the game's immersive world and character development.

-• “The expanded soundtrack is a mixed bag unfortunately; the aforementioned songs happen in the most impactful scenes and overlap with dialogues, which is not great in my opinion.”
+• “Expanded soundtrack is a mixed bag unfortunately, the aforementioned songs happen on the most impactful scenes and overlap with dialogs, which is not great in my opinion.”

 • emotional